jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_003
 ############

-This rule checks for a blank line after the **end generate** keywords.
+This rule checks for a blank line below the **end generate** keywords.

 Refer to the section `Configuring Blank Lines <configuring_blank_lines.html>`_ for options regarding comments.